-4.15 SocketCAN
+4.17 SocketCAN

-The SocketCAN documentation can be found in the Linux kernel docs at networking directory.
+The SocketCAN documentation can be found in the Linux kernel docs in the networking directory.
 Quoting from the SocketCAN Linux documentation:

-- > The socketcan package is an implementation of CAN protocols - > (Controller Area Network) for Linux.
-CAN is a networking technology - > which has widespread use in automation, embedded devices, and - > automotive fields.
-While there have been other CAN implementations - > for Linux based on character devices, SocketCAN uses the Berkeley - > socket API, the Linux network stack and implements the CAN device - > drivers as network interfaces.
-The CAN socket API has been designed - > as similar as possible to the TCP/IP protocols to allow programmers, - > familiar with network programming, to easily learn how to use CAN - > sockets.
+The socketcan package is an implementation of CAN protocols (Controller Area Network) for Linux.
+CAN is a networking technology which has widespread use in automation, embedded devices, and automotive fields.
+While there have been other CAN implementations for Linux based on character devices, Socket-CAN uses the Berkeley socket API, the Linux network stack and implements the CAN device drivers as network interfaces.
+The CAN socket API has been designed as similar as possible to the TCP/IP protocols to allow programmers, familiar with network programming, to easily learn how to use CAN sockets.

-Important: python-can versions before 2.2 had two different implementations named socketcan_ctypes and socketcan_native.
+Important: python-can versions before 2.2 had two different implementations named socketcan\ctypes and socketcan\native.
 These were removed in version 4.0.0 after a deprecation period.

-4.15.1 Socketcan Quickstart
+4.17.1 Socketcan Quickstart